Aiko-IT-Systems/DisCatSharp/BUILDING.md

 While these should apply to any modern distribution, we only test against Debian 10.
 Your mileage may vary.

 When installing the below, make sure you install all the dependencies properly.
-We might ship a build environmnent as a docker container in the future.
+We might ship a build environment as a docker container in the future.

 * **Any modern GNU/Linux distribution** - like Debian 10.
 * **Git** - to clone the repository.